fishing in maine with a guide

 Does size really matter?

-After a lot of guidance, I finally caught a fish; a small – Small Mouth Bass.
+After a lot of guidance, I finally caught a fish, a small – Small Mouth Bass.
 What baffles me is how such a small fish can feel like such a big deal when you are reeling it in.
 It’s sort of a cruel joke.
 But you have to start somewhere, and I started small.
 On the plus side, I did catch this very small Small Mouth Bass all by myself with no help from Don besides him verbally giving me advice on what to do.
 It was a start.

-After that I had more and more bites, and I continued to pull in fish…never mind that they were all tinier than my lure!
+After that, I had more and more bites, and I continued to pull in fish…never mind that they were all tinier than my lure!
 I decided I would rejoice in the fact that I had ‘mastered’ the art of catching small fish.
-After all, if you think about it, size doesn’t matter – it’s just as hard to catch small fish, and maybe harder if you consider the odds of your lure finding something small in that volume water.
+After all, if you think about it, size doesn’t matter – it’s just as hard to catch small fish, and maybe harder if you consider the odds of your lure finding something small in that volume of water.

 As I cast yet again, I started to think about starting a whole new sport – small fish fishing.
 If people can like small dogs – why can’t we like small fish fishing?